impredicative/irc-rss-feed-bot/README.md

 * **`dedup`**: This indicates how to deduplicate posts for the feed, thereby preventing them from being reposted.
 The default value is `channel` (per-channel), and an alternate possible value is `feed` (per-feed).
 Note that per-feed deduplication is implicitly specific to its channel.
+* **`group`**: If a string, this delays queueing a feed that has just been read until all other feeds having the same group are also read.
+This allows multiple feeds to be posted in succession except if interrupted by conversation.
 * **`https`**: If `true`, links that start with `http://` are changed to start with `https://` instead.
 Its default value is `false`.
 * **`new`**: This indicates up to how many entries of a new feed to post.